justinvforvendetta/MidnightMiner/README.md

 A Python-based mining bot for the Midnight Network's scavenger hunt, allowing users to automatically mine for NIGHT tokens with multiple wallets.

+**Cross-platform compatible**: Works on Windows, Linux, and macOS.

+If you are unfamiliar with python, check out the [Easy Guide](EasyGuide.md).

 ## Disclaimer

 This is an unofficial tool, and has not been properly tested.
 Use it at your own risk.

 I will be updating and improving this software regularly.
-Please keep up to date by re-downloading from this repository and coppying over you `wallets.json` and `challenges.json` files, or simply by running `git pull`.
+Please keep up to date by re-downloading from this repository and copying over your `wallets.json` and `challenges.json` files, or simply by running `git pull`.

 ## How It Works